HannachiHassen/Manual-Testing-Interview-Questions/README.md

 ## 17. Explain different stages of the defect life cycle.

 The defect life cycle consists of the following stages:
-  - New: Potential defect that hasn't been validated.
+  - **New**: Potential defect that hasn't been validated.
-  - Assigned: Assigned to a team for resolution, but not yet resolved.
+  - **Assigned**: Assigned to a team for resolution, but not yet resolved.
-  - Active: Developers are currently investigating the defect and addressing it.
+  - **Active**: Developers are currently investigating the defect and addressing it.
 Deferred or Rejected are the two possible outcomes at this stage.
-  - Test: The defect has been fixed and can be tested.
+  - **Test**: The defect has been fixed and can be tested.
-  - Verified: The defect has been retested and the results have been verified by QA.
+  - **Verified**: The defect has been retested and the results have been verified by QA.
-  - Closed: Defect in its final state, which can be closed after retesting by QA or when considered duplicate or not a defect.
+  - **Closed**: Defect in its final state, which can be closed after retesting by QA or when considered duplicate or not a defect.
-  - Reopened: QA reopens/reactivates a defect when it has not been fixed.
+  - **Reopened**: QA reopens/reactivates a defect when it has not been fixed.
-  - Deferred: A defect that can't be addressed in the current cycle is deferred to a future release.
+  - **Deferred**: A defect that can't be addressed in the current cycle is deferred to a future release.
-  - Rejected: There are three common reasons for rejecting a defect: duplicate, not a defect, and not reproducible.
+  - **Rejected**: There are three common reasons for rejecting a defect: duplicate, not a defect, and not reproducible.

 ## 18. Explain Experienced-based testing techniques.